ooNUfip — A Nut Firmware Interpreter Built On ooREXX/Win

 the firmware of HP41 and Voyager calculator models.

-Today ooNUfip may still serve on PC as a simple toy to test some simulation
+Today ooNUfip may still serve on PCs as a simple toy for tests

 without need to be compiled, just edit and run.

 (i) copy of X register on 16C in integer mode crashed, and

 (ii) a NOP directly after a skipped XQ effectuated a RTN as well.

 Note: afore running this program read the QPL public license in

 - A Brief Description

 - Controls of This Program

 Once upon a time Hewlett-Packard sold pocket calculators based on a proprietary "Nut" CPU.